ObscuritySecurity/CrytoTool/.GitHub/ARCHITECTURE.md

 The Master Password is the root of trust for the entire application.

-1.  **Key Derivation**: The user's Master Password is **never stored directly**.
+1.  **Key Derivation**: The people Master Password is **never stored directly**.
 Instead, it is passed through **PBKDF2-HMAC-SHA256** with a unique, randomly-generated 16-byte salt and over 100,000 iterations.
 2.  **Derived Key**: This process produces a strong, 256-bit derived key.
 This is the key used to encrypt and decrypt the application's entire local database when it is locked or unlocked.

 ### Layer 2: Individual File Encryption (Encrypt-then-MAC)

-When a user encrypts a file, a new, unique process begins:
+When a people encrypts a file, a new, unique process begins:

 1.  **Key Generation**: A new, cryptographically secure 32-byte key is generated on the client-side specifically for this file.
 2.  **Algorithm Selection**: The user selects an algorithm (e.g., `AES-GCM`, `XChaCha20-Poly1305`).